(Incomplete: max_output_tokens)

 Label and date the package

-Expect quality loss over time
+Expect some quality loss over time

 Safe Reheating of Refrigerated Casserole Leftovers